ConYel/my_site_two/README.md

 The saddest aspect of life right now is that science gathers knowledge faster than society gathers wisdom.
 ― Isaac Asimov

+Don't be pushed around by the fears in your mind.
+Be led by the dreams in your heart.
+― Roy T. Bennett